thosgood/this-weeks-finds/markdown/101-151/week148.md

 and I finally finished a paper on black hole entropy that we've been struggling away on for over 3 years.
 I can't resist talking about this paper at length, since it's such a relief to be done with it.
-Second, the guru of n-category theory, Ross Street, visited Riverside and explained a bunch of cool stuff to James Dolan and me.
+Second, the guru of $n$-category theory, Ross Street, visited Riverside and explained a bunch of cool stuff to James Dolan and me.
 I may talk about this next time.